About Phaselis

 Ruins of the Byzantine Basilica: On the northern side of the city, you’ll find the ruins of a Byzantine Basilica.
 Although it’s in ruins, some parts of the walls and the apse still remain.

-Who are the most famous people in the history of Phaselis?
+Who is the most famous people in the history of Phaselis?

 That being said, according to legend, the famous Greek hero Bellerophon, aided by his winged horse Pegasus, is said to have slain the fire-breathing monster Chimera near Phaselis.
 Alexander the Great also used Phaselis as a base during his campaign against the Persians.

-The 15 best Things to do near Phaselis
+The 15 best things to do in Phaselis

 Here are 15 recommended things to do in and around Phaselis:

-3. Walk along Main Street: This ancient road, once lined with shops and Roman houses, connects the two main harbors.
+• Walk along the Main Street: This ancient road, once lined with shops and Roman houses, connects the two main harbors.

-8. Photography: The combination of ancient ruins, forests, and the sea makes Phaselis a great spot for photography.
+• Photography: The combination of ancient ruins, forests, and the sea make Phaselis a great spot for photography.

-What are the best places to visit in Phaselis?
+What is the best places to visit in Phaselis?

 Here are some of the best places to visit in Phaselis: